Card Services calls have the general form:

 Return codes:

-The specified socket number is invalid.
+CS_BAD_SOCKETThe specified socket number is invalid.

 These functions are more or less concerned with getting and setting

 the current operating state of a socket.
-GetStatus
+GetStatus returns the

-is used to send a hard reset
+current socket state.
+ResetCard is used to send a hard reset

 signal to a socket.
-SuspendCard
+SuspendCard and ResumeCard can be used

 to power down and power up a socket without releasing the drivers

 currently bound to that socket.
-EjectCard
+EjectCard and InsertCard

 essentially mimic real card ejection and insertion events.